ArcanaFramework/arcana/docs/source/adding_formats.rst

                 out_file='out.' + cls.ext)
             return node, node.lzout.out_file

-If the class to convert to is a :class:`.BaseFileWithSidecars` subclass then the return value should be a tuple consisting the primary path followed by side-car paths in the same order they are defined in the class.
+If the class to convert to is a :class:`.WithSideCars` subclass then the return value should be a tuple consisting the primary path followed by side-car paths in the same order they are defined in the class.
 To remove a converter in a specialised subclass (which the converter isn't able to convert to) simply override the